matkosoric/Data-Visualizations/Orange/DowJonesIndex/README.md

-Visual Data Exploration of Dow Jones Index Data Set
+Visual Data Exploration of the Dow Jones Index Dataset
 =======================================================

-These are three data visualizations of stock prices on Dow Jones Index.
+These are three data visualizations of stock prices on the Dow Jones Index.
 First visualization is a scatter plot of volume and previous week volume features.
-Second visualization is a distribution of days_to_next_dividend column, grouped by stock.
+Second visualization is a distribution of the days_to_next_dividend column, grouped by stock.
 Third visualization is a linear projection over three dimensions (volume, percent_change_price, and percent_change_volume_over_last_week).
-Original CSV without preprocessing is included in this repo.
+Original csv, without pre-processing, is included in this repo.

-### Original DataSet
+### The original Dataset

-Dataset of Dow Jones Industrial Index was downloaded from UCI Machine Learning Repository:
+The dataset of the Dow Jones Industrial Index was downloaded from the UCI Machine Learning Repository:

 * [Dow Jones Index Data Set ](https://archive.ics.uci.edu/ml/datasets/Dow+Jones+Index)